 President, Director of Volunteers, Strategy & Senior Initiatives

-In 2016, Liz was one of the founding members of Our Daily Bread Food Pantry and has co-led the continual expansion of the pantry across the past several years.
-Together with the other founders, she was awarded Marco Island Civic Association’s 2017 Humanitarian of the Year award.
+In 2016, Liz was one of the founding members of Our Daily Bread Food Pantry and had co-led the continual expansion of the pantry over the past several years.
+Together with the other founders, she was recognized as Marco Island Civic Association’s 2017 Humanitarian of the Year award.

-In addition to her work with the Pantry in hunger relief, Liz serves as Vice Chair of the Greater Marco Long Term Recovery Group, formed after Hurricane Irma to maximize the effectiveness of relief efforts in dealing with future natural disasters.
-Liz also serves as an officer on the Executive board of the Disaster Alliance of Collier County.
-She and her husband Donald recently joined the Guardian ad Litem Program as advocates for children in Collier County, FL.
-Liz is a member of Christ Community Church in Naples, FL.
+In addition to her work with the Pantry in hunger relief, Liz serves as Vice Chair of the Greater Marco Long Term Recovery Group, formed after Hurricane Irma, to maximize the effectiveness of relief efforts in dealing with future natural disasters.
+In 2022 Liz was trained as a court-appointed Guardian ad Litem.
+She and her husband serve as pro-bono advocates for children in the 20th Judicial Circuit- Collier County, FL.

 Foreseeing a greater use for technology on a personal level, Vicki joined IBM where she began as a Systems Analyst and moved up to manage mainframe software development at Santa Teresa Research Lab in California.
 Relocating to Boca Raton, Vicki was at the forefront of DOS development and the first IBM personal computers in her role as Software Development Manager.
 She went on to work in Japan, Scotland and the United States installing manufacturing software as an International Project Manager.

 Bringing her expertise into retirement, Vicki is a founding member of the Pantry.
 Together with the other founders, she was awarded Marco Island Civic Association’s 2017 Humanitarian of the Year award and helped the Pantry achieve “Outstanding New Agency” by The Harry Chapin Food Bank in 2017.
 Vicki is an active Christian and member of Family Church on Marco Island.